angristan/LinuxKernelBuild/README.md

 ### Usage

+It should work with any version.

-To install the 4.8.5 version :
+For instance, to install the 4.8.5 version :

 ```
 wget https://raw.githubusercontent.com/Angristan/LinuxKernelBuild/master/kernel_build.sh